CHM files (Compiled HTML Help) are the standard for software documentation on Windows. Whether you're a

 Use the Editor pane on the right to visually edit your content.

-Pro Tip: You can export your help file to PDF or Word formats later if you need to provide
+Pro Tip: You can export your help file to PDF or Word formats later if you need to provide printable documentation.

 With your project set up, you are ready to build comprehensive documentation.
 CHM Editor handles the complex